Graveyard Fields on Blueridge Parkway

 View of Graveyard Fields showing fall colors and waterfall

 The small valley called Graveyard Fields near milepost 419 on the Blue Ridge Parkway (about 37 miles south of Asheville, NC) is one of the most beautiful spots on the Parkway.
-The valley is formed by the Yellowstone Prong and has two waterfalls.
-The valley is an amazing place, with great hiking trails, and campsites.
+The valley is formed by the Yellowstone Prong and has three waterfalls; upper, second, and lower.
+The valley is an amazing place, with great easy hiking trails, and backpack campsites.
+If you're new to backpacking, or just want to check your gear, this is the place for you.
 But you don't need to hike to appreciate the beauty of the place.
 Just pull off into one of the overlooks on the Parkway and enjoy the view.

 Waterfall and fall colors at Graveyard Fields